 Just coming from sipping hot chocolate, now desperately searching for skis in the cold: damages of over one million francs result from ski theft every year in Switzerland.
 The big question: who pays for the loss?
 Read what winter sports enthusiasts need to know about liability, ski insurance and ski rental.

 Contents insurance alone does not cover the theft.
-For that you also need supplemental insurance for "simple theft away from home".
+For that you also need the supplement for "simple theft away from home".
 This covers financial loss up to the insured amount.
-You must first pay a 200 franc deductible.
-Insurance covers excess damage up to a maximum of 5,000 francs.
-The determining factor is not the original value of skis and snowboards but rather the current value.
-Important: report a theft immediately to the police.
+First you need to pay the deductible, which varies from one provider to the next.
+Insurance covers excess damage up to the maximum amount.
+Nowadays, skis and snowboards are usually insured at their original value an no longer at their current value like they used to be.
+It is worth checking the terms of your contents insurance in advance in order to avoid nasty surprises in the event of damage.
+Note: report a theft immediately to the police.

 Protect skis from thieves